yannh/aws-firehose-s3-producer/README.md

 ![test](aws-firehose-s3-producer-diagram.png)

 Files are uploaded to a S3 bucket which is configured to publish notifications to SQS.
-SQS then triggers this lambda, which will parse the file and stream it to Firehose.
+SQS then triggers this lambda, which will read the file and stream it to Firehose.

 ## Features